dtr-org/docs.unit-e.io/testnet.rst

 If you find any issues please `report them on GitHub`_.

+Follow the :ref:`announcements` page for updates such as breaking changes to the testnet.

 .. _unit-e README: https://github.com/dtr-org/unit-e/blob/master/README.md#running-from-source
 .. _source code: https://github.com/dtr-org/unit-e
 .. _report them on GitHub: https://github.com/dtr-org/unit-e/issues